peidong-hu/spring-boot2-aws/README.md

-# Restful API Service with Swagger-UI to Manage AWS Ec2 Fleet instances, Built on Springboot2 in Java 8
+# Restful API Service with Swagger-UI to Manage AWS Ec2 Fleet instances.

 ## Features

 ##### 0. Integrate with Terraform to use EC2 fleets as the way of provisioning VMs for the deployment.

-##### 1. Dry-run as default option in fleet POST api call, user can inspect the terraform plan result in api response to decide if will issue a wet-run.
+##### 1. Dry-run as default option in fleet POST api call, user can inspect the Terraform plan result in api response to decide if will issue a wet-run.

 ##### 2. Provisioned EC2 fleets have 80% spot and 20% on-demand instances